 Normandy Shewfelt, M.S.W., RSW, RCCFounder, Clinical Leader

-With nearly 30 years experience as a relational psychotherapist and 17 years as a clinical supervisor, I offer both short and long-term counselling & psychotherapy to individuals and couples in Burnaby.
+With nearly 30 years experience as a relational psychotherapist and nearly 20 years as a clinical supervisor, I offer both short and long-term counselling & psychotherapy to individuals, couples and therapists in Burnaby.
 My presence is grounded, knowledgeable, and caring.

 Patience and energy to support you on your path come from both my extensive training and personal experience doing my own deep inner work in therapy.
 I’m honoured by the trust I earn from my clients.
 I’m told that being with me feels calming, empowering and safe and that my clients leave a session feeling supported, more connected with themselves and clearer on their needs.

 For nearly 30 years I have been Holding Space by offering open minded, attuned presence as a psychotherapist and counsellor, and in 2002 I began my role as a clinical supervisor and team leader.
 I welcome anyone into my practice who needs support and wants to do their work.
 My experience includes a diverse array of clients from children to older adults, with extensive experience working with trauma survivors.
 My work includes experience in private practice, non-profit community based practice, education, and home healthcare settings.

 After completing my Masters degree in Social Work, I trained for a year at the Toronto Institute for Relational Psychotherapy in 1992-1993.
 From 2006-2016 I consulted with Pat DeYoung PhD, a founder of that Institute, and author of Relational Psychotherapy, A Primer, and Understanding and Treating Chronic Shame: A Relational/Neurobiological Approach.
 The experience of this relationship and the learning within it sustains a rich, reliable practice foundation in me that is central to all of my work.